-- The minimum requirement for a Huntingdon degree is 120 semester hours, of which a maximum of four may be in physical activities. - At least 25% of the hours required for graduation must be completed at Huntingdon College. - Not more than one course in the last 30 hours may be taken outside of Huntingdon College (excluding courses through the Montgomery Higher Education Consortium). - A maximum of ten percent (12 credit hours) of the courses used to meet the 120 hour graduation requirement may be seminars, which are listed under the various academic disciplines. - An average of 2.00 is required on all graded courses.
-In addition, an average of 2.00 must be maintained on all hours graded after junior standing is attained.
-At least 90 semester hours or a minimum of three-fourths of the academic work completed must be earned on a graded basis - A grade of C or higher is required in each course presented to fulfill the requirements for a major or minor.
-For some programs or individual majors, these requirements are higher. - Participation in local and or national program testing in the major field, administered on Senior Test Day, is also required of all students. - Successful completion of the Basic Computer Competency Test, see page 41. - Completed graduation application is required the semester prior to graduation, see page 31. - All students entering Huntingdon College for the first time are required to enroll in and successfully complete the one semester hour course entitled "The First-Year Experience Seminar, FYEX 101."
+- The minimum requirement for a Huntingdon degree is 120 semester hours, of which a maximum of four may be in physical activities. - At least 25% of the hours required for graduation must be completed at Huntingdon College. - Not more than one course in the last 30 hours may be taken outside of Huntingdon College (excluding courses through the Montgomery Higher Education Consortium). - A maximum of ten percent (12 credit hours) of the courses used to meet the 120 hour graduation requirement may be seminars, which are listed under the various academic disciplines. - A cumulative grade point average of 2.00 is required on all courses taken at Huntingdon.
+In addition, a cumulative grade point average of 2.00 must be maintained on all courses taken at Huntingdon after junior standing (57 hours) is attained.
+At least 90 semester hours or a minimum of three-fourths of the academic work completed must be earned on a graded basis. - A grade of "C" or higher is required in each course presented to fulfill the requirements for a major or minor.
+For some programs or individual majors, these requirements are higher. - Participation in local and or national program testing in the major field, administered on Senior Test Day, is also required of all students. - Successful completion of the Basic Computer Competency Test (see page 45). - Completed graduation application is required the semester prior to graduation (see page 33). - All students entering Huntingdon College for the first time are required to enroll in and successfully complete the one semester hour course entitled "The First-Year Experience Seminar, FYEX 101."
 Transfer students who have completed and transferred 18 or more semester hours of college credit, exclusive of dual enrollment, AP, CLEP, IB, and DANTES credit, are exempt from taking this course.